Darnxd/internship-task/README.md

 2. Implement Basic Security Measures:

-o Set up a simple network environment, such as your home network or a virtual lab with a router and one or two connected devices.
+- Set up a simple network environment, such as your home network or a virtual lab with a router and one or two connected devices.

-o Enable and configure a basic firewall (e.g., Windows Defender Firewall) to block unauthorized access.
+- Enable and configure a basic firewall (e.g., Windows Defender Firewall) to block unauthorized access.

-o Set up basic security configurations, such as changing default passwords and enabling network encryption (WPA2 or WPA3).
+- Set up basic security configurations, such as changing default passwords and enabling network encryption (WPA2 or WPA3).